 I love this country and I write about it often, so safety is a common question I get.
 I understand the queries.
 There are unsafe cities in Mexico, just as there are unsafe cities in many countries.

 There are places in Mexico that I avoid because I’ve read about it and talked to people who have been recently and I don’t want to put myself at risk.
 If you want to keep up to date in English, the best place to do that is on Mexico News Daily.

 So I do understand why people ask for the safest cities in Mexico, I myself often do the same.
 The reality is that there are places, mostly rural and mostly close to the US border, where you should avoid because, well, they aren’t that safe.

-After living in and traveling around Mexico for almost four years, I have visited plenty of beautiful and safe cities and towns around Mexico.
+After living in and traveling around Mexico for so many years, I have visited plenty of beautiful and safe cities and towns around Mexico.
 Let me share them with you.

 NOTE: If you are reading this article looking for Mexico’s safest cities during the lockdown/quarantine, you may find better answers over on my YouTube Channel where I am regularly interviewing people from other parts of Mexico about what the situation looks like in that part of the country.

 Head to this article to keep up-to-date on the reopening of tourism in Mexico.